-1.3 The University will implement information security management practices which apply appropriate security whilst at the same time enabling staff, students and visitors to access and use the information they need.
+1.3 The University will implement information security management practices which apply appropriate security while at the same time enabling staff, students and visitors to access and use the information they need.

 1.4 The University will collect, store and process information in accordance with applicable privacy and information laws.